DTJF/libpruio/src/doc/_3_pins.md

 This method has no restriction to pre-prepared pin configurations.
 Each pin (or CPU ball) can get configured at runtime to any mode.
-No device tree overlay is necessary at boot time, and the feature can get enabled or disabled during a session (without re-bootimg).
+No device tree overlay for pinmuxing is necessary at boot time (exept `AM335X-PRU-UIO` that loads `uio_pruss` kernel driver and enables the PRUSS).
+And the feature can get enabled or disabled at runtime during a session (without re-booting).

+As always, when the pins are prepared in the matching mode before starting the \Proj application, it runs with user privileges.
+In contrast it stops, when pinmuxing is required.
+The application needs special privileges, similar to the method described in section \ref sSecUniversal.
+So you can either execute the application with `sudo`.
+That method has the disadvantage that any file written by the code usually needs administrator privileges for read access.

+Therefor \Proj offers a further method.
+It installs a new user group named `pruio` in the system area (GID < 1000).
+All users who are member in this group have pinmuxing privileges.
+So make yourself a member of this group, and you can change pinmuxing configuration without `sudo`:

+    sudo adduser YOUR_USER_NAME pruio

+By default, the pinmuxing feature is limited to the free header pins, which are not claimed by other subsystems by the kernel.
+However, this safety feature can get disabled in the constructor PruIo::PruIo() parameters.

 FIXME

 In contrast the second solution is easy and powerfull at the same time.
-\Proj ships with a loadable kernel module (lkm).
+\Proj ships with a loadable kernel module (LKM).
 When this module is taint to the kernel and you run your program with administrator privileges, then \Proj can override any pinmux setting at runtime, even CPU balls claimed by other systems and restricted by the kernel.
 (So be